Penistone

 A Personal View of Penistone - The Town that Thinks it's a Village

 Welcome to a personal view of Penistone, a market town in Yorkshire and 'the Cradle of Association Football.'
-This is a non-commercial website for the world to visit my home town and locality.
-I hope that you will find some of it interesting.
+This is a non-commercial website for the world to explore my home town and district.
+I hope that you will find it interesting.
 JB.

 Original website launched 23rd July 2000.
 All rights reserved.
 Copyright & Disclaimer.
 This website does not use cookies or bad language.
 Webstats.